Before you enable Credit Invoices

 New endpoint to void a credit invoice with an open balance.
 If the balance is partially used, the invoice will move to a closed state instead of a voided state.
 In both cases, the balance is removed through the creation of a credit payment with action of "reduction".

-The mark_failed endpoint will now return the invoice_collection array with the charge invoice that was failed and now a write-off credit invoice.
+The mark_failed endpoint will now return the invoice_collection array with the charge invoice that was failed as well as a write-off credit invoice.
 Note that failing a legacy invoice after the Credit Invoices feature is enabled will not credit a write-off credit invoice, so a credit invoice will not be returned in the response.

 The refund endpoint now supports two concepts.
 If the invoice being refunded is a legacy or charge invoice, the endpoint will issue a refund credit invoice.
 This is what you would normally think of as a refund today.
 If the invoice being refunded is a credit invoice, the balance of the credit invoice will be refunded as transactions.
 This is a new concept where a refund issued as credit can later have the balance refunded out as transactions.